 Hunter Business School students learn how to prepare a new patient’s medical record.
 They study and practice taking and documenting vital signs (body temperature, blood pressure, pulse, and respiratory rate).
 The medical assisting class covers how to assist physicians with a physical examination, as well as with specialty exams involving obstetrics, pediatrics, the gastrointestinal system, gynecology, urology, and geriatrics.
 Prerequisite: None

 Hunter Business School students get an introduction to the history of the health care system and the duties of the medical assistant as administrator.
 Patient interaction, management of medical records, and the essentials of physician-based billing and coding are also covered.
 The class teaches students how to manage patient accounts and discusses practice finances.
 Prerequisite: None

 Electrocardiography and Cardiac Testing

 The medical assistant course begins with a review of the cardiovascular system (heart and blood vessels) and its relationship to electrocardiography (EKG).
 Hunter Business School students review how to take and record pulse rate and pulse and blood pressure.
 Various cardiac testing procedures are discussed, such as Holter monitoring and stress testing.
 A main focus of the course is the proper and successful completion of the performance of an EKG and how to discern whether or not a test is abnormal.
 Prerequisite: MA302

 MA602 (60 hours)

-Computerized Billing prepares medical assisting program students to utilize a computerized billing and medical software program.
-Medical assisting students learn to accurately input patient demographics, medical procedures, and diagnoses in order to generate insurance claims and post payments.
+Computerized Billing prepares Hunter Business School students to utilize a computerized billing and medical software program.
+Students learn to accurately input patient demographics, medical procedures, and diagnoses in order to generate insurance claims and post payments.
 Maintaining patient accounts and managing practice finances are key features of the course.
-Topics covered include creating patient records, maintaining health histories, and reading and interpreting patient files.
+Course topics covered include creating patient records, maintaining health histories, and reading and interpreting patient files.
 Prerequisite: MA502